 Click Add Media Files and select the photos you want to use in your cartoon.
 The chosen images will be automatically added to the Timeline.

-Now click Export, and select the appropriate tab in the upper part of the pop-up window.
-For example, to save your video on your hard drive in the format of your choice, click the Save as Video tab.
+Now click Export, and select the appropriate tab in the left part of the pop-up window.
+For example, to save your video on your hard drive in the format of your choice, click the Save Video File tab.
 If you want to view the video on your mobile device, select the appropriate tab.
-If you want to upload your cartoon to a social network such as YouTube, Facebook or Vimeo, click For Uploading Online and select the preset that fits your needs best.
+If you want to upload your cartoon to YouTube or Google Drive, open the Upload online tab.
+Now you know how to create cartoon movies with the Movavi’s cartoon editor!

 - Edit video clips, images, and audio on a timeline

 - Add transitions, filters, titles, and callouts